Dissertation & Thesis Submission

+Students are responsible for starting the process of completing their signature page after a successful defense.
 The Graduate School must receive the signature page prior to the thesis/dissertation deadline, as this is the main indicator that the thesis or dissertation has committee approval.
-If a student's program is in possession of the original signature page, the program must submit the page to the Graduate School by the posted thesis/dissertation deadline.
 Exceptions will not be granted.

 2. Graduate School Exit Survey